-To ease the usage of Python packages in ArcGIS scripts, ArcGIS Pro integrates a powerful and widely used package management system called conda.
-Integrating conda with ArcGIS Pro allows you to quickly and easily utilize the functionality in Python's ecosystem of open-source and third-party packages.
-It takes the guess work and hassle out of installing, running, and updating packages and their dependencies for use in your Python scripts.
+To simplify the use of Python packages in ArcGIS scripts, ArcGIS Pro includes a package management system named conda.
+Conda takes the guesswork and hassle out of installing and updating packages and their dependencies for use in your Python scripts.

-To further extend the versatility and utility of Python packages, multiple installations of Python can exist side-by-side on a single workstation, independent of one another.
-This allows for multiple versions of Python be accessible simultaneously.
+To further extend the versatility and utility of Python packages, multiple installations of Python can coexist on a single workstation, independent of one another.
+This allows multiple versions of Python to be accessible simultaneously.
 Each of these installations is referred to as a Python environment.

-Each Python environment can have its own set of packages, allowing you to easily switch between different sets of Python functionality without having to uninstall and reinstall packages each time.
-The information about environments can be shared with others, making it trivial to recreate the exact same environment on additional workstations.
-To supplement its package management capabilities, conda also functions as an environment manager.
+Each Python environment can have its own set of packages, allowing you to switch between sets of Python functionality without uninstalling and reinstalling packages each time.
+In addition to its package management capabilities, conda also functions as an environment manager.

-By default, ArcGIS Pro has a single conda environment, arcgispro-py3, which includes all Python libraries used by ArcGIS Pro as well as several others such as scipy and pandas.
-There are several shortcuts for accessing this environment installed in the including the Python Command Prompt shortcut to open a command prompt initialized with the arcgispro-py3 environment.
+By default, ArcGIS Pro has a single conda environment, arcgispro-py3, that includes all Python libraries used by ArcGIS Pro as well as several others, such as scipy and pandas.

-ArcGIS Pro includes a package manager that allows you to interact directly with conda, without having to leave ArcGIS Pro.
+ArcGIS Pro includes a package manager that allows you to interact directly with conda without leaving ArcGIS Pro.
 To access Python when working in ArcGIS Pro, click the Project tab and click Python to access the Python Package Manager.
-To create, edit or remove environments click on the Manage Environments button.
+To create, edit, or remove environments, click the Manage Environments button.

-As of ArcGIS Pro 2.2, the default arcgispro-py3 environment is read-only and cannot be modified.
-Changes can be made by creating a new environment (or cloning an environment) into your user profile and making desired changes to the new environment.
+Starting with ArcGIS Pro 2.2, the default arcgispro-py3 environment is read-only and cannot be modified.
+Changes can be made by creating, or cloning, a new environment in your user profile.

 To delete an environment, click the Remove button on the appropriate environment.
 The default arcgispro-py3 environment cannot be removed.

-One of the advantages of using conda, is the availability and ease of installing many 3rd party Python packages into your current environment.
-Conda will install and manage any additional 3rd party dependencies to ensure that the package can be immediately used.
-Once the package is installed you can use it freely in the Python window, and within any script tools or Python toolboxes you may have.
+One of the advantages of using conda is the availability and ease of installing many third-party Python packages into your current environment.
+You can use conda to install and manage any additional third-party dependencies to ensure that the package can be immediately used.
+Once the package is installed, you can use it in the Python window and in any script tools or Python toolboxes you may have.

-To see the currently installed packages click on the Installed Packages button.
-All 3rd party Python packages installed with ArcGIS Pro and any additional libraries you've already added will be displayed.
+To see the currently installed packages, click the Installed Packages button.
+All third-party Python packages installed with ArcGIS Pro and any additional libraries you've already added will be displayed.

 Over time, Python packages may become out of date.
-If there are updates available that you would like to include, click on the Update Packages button to see available updates.
-You can update a single package by clicking on the package, and clicking the Install button, or you can choose to install all updates by clicking on the Update All button.
-Some packages are pinned to a specific version and cannot be updated; these particular packages will not appear in the list even when updates are available.
-Since the default arcgispro-py3 environment is read-only, it's packages cannot be updated.
+If there are updates that you want to include, click the Update Packages button to see available updates.
+You can update a single package by clicking the package and clicking the Install button, or you can choose to install all updates by clicking the Update All button.
+Some packages are pinned to a specific version and cannot be updated; these packages will not appear in the list even when updates are available.
+Since the default arcgispro-py3 environment is read-only, its packages cannot be updated.
 Create or clone an environment to update packages.

-By clicking on the Add Packages button, you can see all available Python packages that are compatible with your Python environment.
-By default the latest current version of each package is shown, but you can also access earlier versions by clicking on the version number under the Version column.
-To install a Python package, click its name under the Name column, change the version if needed, and click the Install button.
+By clicking the Add Packages button, you can see the available Python packages that are compatible with your Python environment.
+By default, the latest version of each package is shown, but you can also access earlier versions by clicking the version number in the Version column.
+To install a Python package, click the package name in the Name column, change the version if necessary, and click the Install button.
 Since the default environment is read-only, it cannot be updated with new packages.
 Create or clone an environment to install packages.

-You are free to uninstall any packages you've already added, but packages required by ArcGIS Pro are pinned and cannot be altered or removed.
-To uninstall a package, click the Uninstall button for the respective package.
-Since the default environment is read-only, it's packages cannot be removed.
+You can uninstall any packages you've added, but packages required by ArcGIS Pro are pinned and cannot be altered or removed.
+To uninstall a package, click the Uninstall button for the package.
+Since the default environment is read-only, its packages cannot be removed.
 Create or clone an environment to remove packages.

-Within the conda environment, you can open a Python session with the Python command and run Python scripts using the form Python yourscript.py.
-You can also access conda functionality using the conda command, such as listing the contents of the current environment (using conda list), and search for and access additional third-party libraries.
+In the conda environment, you can open a Python session with the Python command and run Python scripts using the form Python yourscript.py.
+You can also access conda functionality using the conda command, such as listing the contents of the current environment (using conda list) and searching for and accessing additional third-party libraries.